Keto Shrimp and Grits

 What Is Lupin Meal?

 Lupin meal is just ground lupin beans.
 The texture and flavor are remarkably close to cornmeal, which is why it works so well here.
-One cup has only 4g net carbs because it’s mostly fiber.
+One cup has only 4g net carbs because it’s almost entirely fiber.

-I’ve tried cauliflower and almond flour versions, and honestly, they don’t taste like real grits.
-Lupin meal is different – it actually has that cornmeal flavor and gritty texture.
+I’ve tried cauliflower and almond flour versions, and they don’t taste like real grits.
+Lupin meal is different.
+It actually has that cornmeal flavor and gritty texture that makes this dish feel authentic.

 Toppings for Shrimp and Grits

-This is a classic Southern dish, and there’s plenty of room to customize.
-My base recipe has jalapeños and cheese, but you can skip those if you want something milder.
+This is a classic Southern dish with plenty of room to make it yours.
+My base recipe has jalapenos and cheese, but you can skip the heat if that’s not your thing.

 a big bowl of shrimp and grits with thyme on the side